GabyUSTC/lds-homepage/content/authors/ouxiangli/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'jiangm@mail.ustc.edu.cn'
+email: 'lioox@mail.ustc.edu.cn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Meng Jiang (姜萌) is a Third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Fuli Feng.
-He earned his B.E. degree from NJAU and his research interests now focus on recommender systems and Fairness of RS.
-Meng Jiang has authored one publications that have been featured in top conferences ICDE.
+Ouxiang Li  (李讴翔) is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr.Yanbin Hao.
+His research focus on Multimedia and Diffusion Models.